HedleyPty/Regular-expressions/chapter2.md

 - Hello, how are you?
 - I love Hellene
 *** =hint
-Remember the wildcar match any character
+Remember the wildcard match any character that *exists*
 *** =sct
 ```{r}
 #